How to Teach English in Thailand: The Ultimate GuideBy Camille Turner

 Why should you teach English in Thailand?

 Thailand is a beautiful country with a rich culture and diverse landscape.
 If you’re lucky enough to get to teach English abroad in Thailand, you’re sure to meet plenty of friendly locals who are more than happy to introduce you to their culture.
 In fact, Thailand is known as the Land of Smiles, and most foreigners can expect to receive a warm welcome when visiting the country.
-While there, you can learn about the vibrant practices of Buddhism, taste the aromatic spices in traditional Thai cuisine, and experience the time-honored visual arts, dance, and music that help to make Thailand such a colorful place.
+While there, you can learn about the time-honored practices of Buddhism, taste the aromatic spices in traditional Thai cuisine, and experience the vibrant visual arts, dance, and music that help to make Thailand such a colorful place.

 Another reason that many educators decide to teach English in Thailand is to benefit from the tropical climate and beautiful landscapes.
 Depending on your personal preferences, you can choose to teach in one of Thailand’s bigger cities, like Bangkok, or in a small school in the countryside.
 Of course, plenty of teachers will opt to live on the coast so they have access to Thailand’s famous beaches.
-Whatever you prefer, Thailand is full of diverse living and working options for those looking to teach abroad.
+Whatever you prefer, Thailand is full of diverse living and working options for those looking to teach English abroad.

 What are the requirements to teach English abroad in Thailand?